hydrology-tep/documentation/source/apps/wois_app.rst

 	:figclass: img-border
 	:scale: 80%

-If the user already entered the API Key before, a new window listing all the datapackages owned by that user and the products inside each package will pop up automatically.
+If the user already entered the API Key before, a new window listing all the datapackages owned by that user and the products inside each package will pop up automatically (this can take a while depending on the data packages owned by the user).

 .. figure:: ../includes/data_tree_window.png
 	:figclass: img-border